-Shane Hutson is an Associate Professor of Physics, with a secondary appointment in Biological Sciences.
-He is also a Fellow of VIIBRE – the Vanderbilt Institute for Integrative Biosystem Research & Education.
+Shane Hutson is a Professor of Physics and of Biological Sciences.
+He is also a Deputy Director of VIIBRE (Vanderbilt Institute for Integrative Biosystem Research & Education) and Director of VPROMPT (Vanderbilt-Pittsburgh Resource for Organotypic Models for Predictive Toxicology).
 Professor Hutson joined the faculty at Vanderbilt University in 2003.

-His research interests are in biological physics, specifically in how biological systems can be probed and manipulated by light (biophotonics).
+His research interests are in biological physics — specifically in how biological systems can be probed and manipulated by light (biophotonics), in how cellular forces drive tissue morphogenesis (biomechanics), and in how embryonic development is disturbed by environmental exposures (systems biology of developmental toxicology).

 Current projects in the lab include:

-- using laser-microsurgery to probe the inter- and intra-cellular forces that drive morphogenesis (i.e. the development of an organism’s form); and
+- using modeling and laser-microsurgery to probe the inter- and intra-cellular forces that drive morphogenesis; and

 For more information, see the Research page.